• What is Copywriting?

 You’re not “tattling” on your designer; you’re just enlisting your Creative Director to help you communicate the problem and come up with a solution.
 If there’s anyone who knows how important good collaboration between a designer and a copywriter is, it’s a Creative Director.

-But what if the problem is with a client’s designer, and there is no Creative Director?
+But what if the problem is with a client’s designer and there is no Creative Director or marketing manager?
 If you absolutely can’t resolve things with the designer, you need to very carefully and very tactfully explain the problem to your client.

 If your client is attached to their designer, you don’t want to make it seem like you’re causing the problem.
 Just gently explain what’s happening and why it’s a problem.